Assassin's Creed Revelations: Single-player

 Following the events of the previous game, Shaun Hastings stays in Rome to attend Lucy Stillman's funeral, while Rebecca Crane takes the comatose Desmond to his father, William Miles, in New York.
 To save Desmond's mind, they place him in the Animus's safe mode, the "Black Room".
-Awakening on Animus Island, a testing program within the Black Room, Desmond meets the consciousness of Clay Kaczmarek, Abstergo's previous Animus test subject, who explains that Desmond must repair his mind by fully reliving his ancestors' memories, at which point the Animus can separate Desmond from his ancestors, and awaken him.
+Awakening on Animus Island, a testing program within the Black Room, Desmond meets the consciousness of Clay Kaczmarek, Abstergo's previous Animus test subject, who explains that Desmond must repair his mind by fully reliving his ancestors' memories, at which point the Animus can separate Desmond from his ancestors and awaken him.

-Desmond returns to the perspective of Ezio, who, in 1511, travels to the Assassins' former fortress in Masyaf to learn more about their secrets.
-He finds Masyaf occupied by the Templars, who try to execute him.
-Ezio escapes and discovers the entrance to an underground library built by Altaïr, which requires five "keys" to unlock.
-The Templars have found one key underneath the Ottoman Sultan's palace, and are searching for the rest in Constantinople.
-Travelling there, Ezio is met by Yusuf Tazim, leader of the Ottoman Assassins, and befriends the young student Suleiman.
-Ezio soon learns that the keys were hidden by Niccolò Polo, and meets Sofia Sartor, an Italian traveler and collector.
-Ezio finds the keys with Sofia's help, while developing feelings for her.
+Desmond returns to the perspective of Ezio, who, in 1511, travels to the Assassins' former fortress in Masyaf after learning of a library built there by Altaïr.
+Ezio finds Masyaf occupied by the Templars, who try to execute him, but he escapes and discovers Altaïr has sealed his library using five keys.
+Ezio travels to Constantinople, where the Templars have already found one key, in order to search for the rest.
+While in the city, Ezio meets and befriends Yusuf Tazim, leader of the Ottoman Assassins, and a young student named Suleiman.
+He also meets Sofia Sartor, an Italian traveler and book shop owner, and the two fall in love as they work together to find the keys, which were hidden by Niccolò Polo.

-Meanwhile, Prince Ahmet and his brother Selim are quarreling over who will inherit the Sultanate.
-Revealing himself as Selim's son, Suleiman asks Ezio to investigate the Byzantine Templars, whom he suspects to be behind the feud.
-Ezio discovers that Manuel Palaiologos, with Templar support, is attempting to raise an army to overthrow the Ottomans and re-establish the Byzantine Empire.
-Ezio travels to Cappadocia, kills Manuel, and recovers the final key, but learns Ahmet is the true mastermind behind the Templar plot to open Altaïr's library.
+Meanwhile, the Ottoman Princes Ahmet and Selim are quarreling over who will inherit the Sultanate.
+Revealing himself as Selim's son, Suleiman asks Ezio to investigate the Byzantine Templars, who are taking advantage of the feud to further their own goals.
+Ezio discovers that Manuel Palaiologos, with Templar support, is raising an army to overthrow the Ottomans and re-establish the Byzantine Empire.
+Ezio travels to the Templars' hideout in Cappadocia, where he assassinates Manuel and recovers the final key.
+However, he discovers Ahmet to be the true Templar leader, seeking to open Altaïr's library and use the power inside to forcefully end all conflicts that divide men.